 top of page

-Calçotada: a typical Catalan tradition
+Calçotada: a Typical Catalan Tradition

 Have you ever heard of this typical Catalan tradition called Calçotada that consists of eating giant burnt onions with a sauce?

-Not long ago I also had no idea of this tradition, even though I had been living almost 4 years in Barcelona.
+Not long ago, I also had no idea of this tradition, even though I had been living almost 4 years in Barcelona.

 My First Calçotada